Support union recovery in high-dimensional multivariate regression: Main results and some consequences

 \subsection{Illustrative simulations}

-In this section, we provide the results of some simulations to illustrate the sharpness of Theorem~\ref{ThmMain}, and furthermore to ascertain how quickly the predicted behavior is observed as elements of the triple $(\numobs$, $\pdim$, $\spindex)$ grow in different regimes.
-We explore the case of two regression tasks (i.e., $\numreg = 2$) which share an identical support set $\Sset$ with cardinality $|\Sset| = \spindex$ in Section~\ref{phas_trans} and consider a slightly more general case in Section~\ref{emp_thres}.
+In this section, we present the results of simulations that illustrate the sharpness of Theorems~\ref{ThmMain} and~\ref{ThmNecessary}, and furthermore demonstrate how quickly the predicted behavior is observed as elements of the triple $(n$, $p$, $s)$ grow in different regimes.
+We explore the case of two regressions (i.e., $K= 2$) which share an identical support set $S$ with cardinality $|S| = s$ in Section~\ref{phas_trans} and consider a slightly more general case in Section~\ref{emp_thres}.